jamesgurung/timetable-calendar-generator/README.md

 #### `--google`
 The tool creates a new "My timetable" calendar for each user, and fills this with their lessons for the remainder of the year.
 If the "My timetable" calendar already exists, all modified future events are cleared and replaced with new events.

+#### `--primarygoogle`
+The tool creates events in the primary calendar for each user, and fills this with their lessons for the remainder of the year.
+If the "My timetable" calendar exists (see above), it will be deleted.
+This option 'tags' the events as it creates them and should only delete its own events on subsequent runs, in cases where the timetable has changed.
+Working with users primary calendars makes it more difficult to tidy up, should you have bad data in your input files.
+I suggest running with a single test user in your teachers.csv, for whom the primary calendar can be safely cleared before proceeding.
+The advantage of using the primary calander is that users can then have access to free/busy times, so that Google Calendar can suggest meeting times to suit multiple attendees.

 ### Contributing